ucloud/terraform-provider-ucloud/website/docs/appendix/memcache_instance_type.html.markdown

 # Memcache Instance Type

-The instance type of Memcache instance.
+The type of Memcache instance.

 ## Active-Standby